marcioelias/accel-manager/README.md

 ## About

-This software clains to cover basic actions on daily management of a Accel-PPP B-RAS, running PPPoE Sessions.
+This software claims to cover basic actions on the daily management of an Accel-PPP B-RAS, running PPPoE Sessions.

 ## Features